Autodesk Plans | Plans For Product Subscriptions | Autodesk

 See the list of eligible products here (US site).
 We are actively working to add more Autodesk products to the Premium plan.

-If you are on the Standard plan and want to upgrade to Premium, you can do so at any time or you can wait until it is time to renew your subscription.
-If you would like to upgrade, please contact to your Autodesk representative.
+If you are on the Standard plan and want to upgrade to Premium, you can do so anytime, or you can wait until it’s time to renew your subscription.
+If you would like to upgrade, please reach out to your Autodesk representative.

 Premium plan subscriptions are prepaid, 1-year or 3-year plans.
 At the end of your annual or 3-year term, you can choose to renew your Premium plan or downgrade back to Standard, at which point you will lose access to the Premium benefits.

 No. When upgrading plans, all subscriptions managed by a primary admin must be on Premium.
-To upgrade from Premium to Enterprise, please contact to your Autodesk representative.
+To upgrade from Premium to Enterprise, please reach out to your Autodesk representative.

 Plan features are not sold separately at this time, so be sure to choose the plan that includes the features you need.

-Nonprofits, startups and entrepreneurs using design for environmental or social good may apply for free software through our Technology Impact Program.
+Nonprofits, startups, and entrepreneurs using design for environmental or social good may apply for free software through our Technology Impact Program (US site).

 We guarantee that support will be provided in English.
 Other languages may be available when you request support.